ajsnarr98/LinkNotes/backlog.md

 - move notecollection out of base activity and into a base viewmodel?

 ## Bugs
-- add entry -> type in its content -> add another entry :: content disappears
-- adding an entry on existing note removes note title
+- returning back to viewnote after adding entries on an existing note does not update view -